 It is also thought that having pre-diabetes increases your risk of developing conditions such as heart disease, peripheral arterial disease and stroke (cardiovascular diseases).
 Also, people who have pre-diabetes are more likely also to have other risk factors for cardiovascular disease, including high blood pressure, raised cholesterol levels, being overweight, etc. See separate leaflets called Preventing Cardiovascular Diseases and Cardiovascular Health Risk Assessment for more details.

 The WHO defines someone as having pre-diabetes if they have:

-- A fasting blood glucose of less than 7 mmol/L; AND
+- A fasting blood glucose of less than 7 mmol/L.

-- A blood glucose of 7.8 mmol/L or more but less than 11.1mmol/L after a two-hour oral glucose tolerance test (see below).
+- And, a blood glucose of 7.8 mmol/L or more but less than 11.1 mmol/L after a two-hour oral glucose tolerance test (see below).

 However, the glucose tolerance test is rarely used now.
 The most commonly used test to identify pre-diabetes is now the HbA1c blood test.
 The WHO has recommended that an HbA1c blood test level of 42−47 mmol/mol (6.0-6.5%) indicates a high risk of diabetes.